about LOKAL

 Kara Rosas

-Co-Founder, Admin and Social Enterprise Director
+OG Founder, Social Enterprise Director

-Iris May Aroa
+Iris Aroa

 Board of Trustees Member